kevinaloys/ripper/README.rst

 - Allow elegant Image Ripping from websites.
 - Ability to Save in a Particular Directory.
 - Default get.
-Rip Images of Type 'jpg'.
+Rip Images of Type '.jpg'.
 - For more, Specify Format of the Image.
 - Simple Save.
 Images Saved to Folder defaulting to Title of the Web Page.